KyeongsupChoi/BookReviewNotes/Non-Fiction/StolenFocus.md

 - People self-reported the biggest causes of worsening attention as stress, change in life circumstances, or disturbed sleep.

-- Addressing environmental, economic and root causes had a significant effect in helping attention deficits.
+- Addressing environmental, economic, and root causes had a significant effect in helping attention deficits.

 ### Cause Eight: The Surge in Stress and How it is Triggering Vigilance

+- There is a causal link between a stressful environment and worsened focus.

+- A UBI program had a positive effect on focus.

 ### Cause Nine and Ten: Our Deteriorating Diets and Rising Pollution

+- Highly processed and added sugar in foods negatively impact focus in kids.

+- Air pollution has a negative impact on brain function.

 ### Cause Eleven: The Rise of ADHD and How We Are Responding to it

 ### Cause Twelve: The Confinement of Out Children, Both Physically and Psychologically

-## Thoughts and Opinions
+## Thoughts and OpinionsW

 -Very important book and need to apply lessons.